MA Sociology

 Applications must complete an on-line application.
 The program is offered full-time and in-person.
 The academic year runs from September 1 to August 31.

 All offers of admission will be for the coursework option (12 months).
-Once enrolled, students may elect to complete the coursework with stream in sociological social psychology (12-months).
-The two coursework options expose students to a wide variety of specializations in sociology and provide a solid grounding for those interested in pursuing more advance studies in Sociology.
+The coursework option exposes students to a wide variety of specializations in sociology and provides a solid grounding for those interested in pursuing more advance studies in Sociology.

 Enrolled students have the option to work with their supervisor to petition to complete the course plus major research paper (12-month length) option.
 This option requires two less courses than the course-based option and allows students the opportunity to plan and execute a major research paper.
-Holders of the Canada Graduate Scholarship – Master’s will pursue the major research option to meet award requirement.
+Holders of the Canada Graduate Scholarship – Master’s will pursue the major research option to meet the requirement of the award.

 Enrolled students with a clearly defined research plan may work with their supervisor to petition to pursue the thesis option (20-24 months).
 Students are encouraged to apply to the Canada Graduate Scholarship – Master’s for either their first or second year of studies.